 - The employee shall meet with the department head to discuss final work arrangements and is encouraged to meet with a representative of HRS to discuss benefit termination dates and COBRA rights.
 Staff are encouraged to participate in an exit interview with a representative from HRS and faculty with the Associate Provost for Faculty.

 - Employees who have resigned or retired cannot be rehired prior to the beginning of the next pay period following their termination date.

 - Involuntary terminations, including discharge, layoff and non-renewal of term appointments, must be discussed with and approved by HRS, for staff, and the Associate Provost for Faculty, for faculty and academic administrators, prior to termination action.
 The termination plan will be developed jointly by the department head and either HRS or the Associate Provost as appropriate.

-- In accordance with Iowa Code 22.7(11)(a)(5) and 22.15, information relating to certain disciplinary action that may be imposed, including termination of employment, may become a public record.
+- In accordance with Iowa Code 22.7(11)(a)(5) and 22.15, information relating to certain disciplinary action , including termination of employment, may become a public record.

 - In the event of a death of a faculty or staff member, HRS should be notified as soon as the death is known.
 A member of the HRS benefits staff will contact a family member to provide them with information about the employee’s benefit plans.
 The Timecard Manager must complete the employee’s final timecard and prepare, or direct the preparation of, a TRM PAF using the date of death as the effective date.

 Human Resource Services, the Office of the Provost & Executive Vice President, and the Office of Business Operations, approved September 17, 2019